Sunday Brunch presenter reveals breast cancer diagnosis

 “But here’s what happened to me: I was given a week before chemo to get my ducks in a row, which included chopping my hair off and IVF and egg retrieval, something I’m incredibly grateful I was able to do.
 Then came six months of weekly chemotherapy.”

-The owner of the Mussel Hill Cheese Shop begged her followers to check themselves for any signs of breast cancer.
+The owner of the Muswell Hill Cheese Shop begged her followers to check themselves for any signs of breast cancer.

 “Because if even one person sees this, and it prompts them to check a lump or get a second opinion, it could save a life,” she said.
 “Please, trust your gut.”